RuobingMei/Gender-Equity-and-Sustainable-Development_A-Systematic-Review-and-Meta-Analysis/README.md

 This include:
 - Cleaned and formatted datasets used for meta-analysis.
-- R scripts for statistical analysis, sensitivity test, and figure generation.
+- R script for statistical analysis, sensitivity test, and figure generation.